 Conversely, collectors often so over value their collection (their babies!) that no dealer is willing to buy it.
 To sell a collection as a whole correctly, you need to know its real value and understand the price a dealer can pay to be able to retail it.

 If you decide to donate your collection to a museum or other institution, you must have a current professional appraisal in order to reap tax benefits.
-You are responsible for the appraisal.
+You are responsible for the appraisal, not the recipient.
 See your tax adviser, use Form 8283, and see IRS Publication 526 for the rules.
 Even if you are not seeking a deduction, the donee will want to know the honest value.

 If your collection is of high value, insurance is a good idea.
 The insurance agency will require a professional appraisal and you will want to have the detailed inventory with photos to assist authorities in the event of a theft.

 Just in case you’ve never told your spouse what your minerals really cost, be sure an appraisal is included with your important financial papers in a safe place.
-There are horror stories of trade collections that heirs though had been purchased for very little but were very valuable.
+There are horror stories collections that heirs though had been purchased for very little but were really very valuable.
+Such collections hav end up in the trash!

 For any of these needs, expect to pay an appraisal fee, IRS requires a paid appraisal.
+An appraisal is serious war and time consuming, expect to pay accordingly.
 Many dealers provide appraisals or can direct you to an appraiser.

 Interview prospective appraisers, check their credentials, and learn how often they do appraisals.
 Establish the payment details up front and sign a contract.
 Expect to pay for travel expenses and an hourly fee that may be substantial, but you should never pay based on a percentage of the appraised collection value.
 An average fee is around $1000 per day plus expenses.